azavalny/data-structures-algorithms/README.md

     * we also upheap the neighboring edges which takes O(logV) so that extract min is in O(1)
   * set next node to values of shortest path by relaxing the neighboring edges of the min edge we just extracted
      * unlike in Bellman-Ford, we don't relax edges V times, we do it in O(ElogV) for each vertex V
-* Dijkstra's dosen't work work negative edges, because once it visits a node it assumes its found the shortest path and won't revisit it
+* Dijkstra's dosen't work with negative edges, because once it visits a node it assumes its found the shortest path and won't revisit it
-  *which means that if a negative edge exists somewhere it may not be found and Dijkstra's won't create the actual shortest path for verticies that could be shortened with negative edges
+  *which means that if a negative edge exists somewhere it may not be found and Dijkstra's won't create the actual shortest path for vertices that could be shortened with negative edges
   * This is an issue of the Greedy approach since we assumed that the minimality won't changed if we add a number to any vertex path, which is only true for positive numbers

 ### Floyd Warshall Algorithm
-* finds the shortest paths between all pairs of verticies in O(V^3) in matrix form
+* finds the shortest paths between all pairs of vertices in O(V^3) in matrix form
 * initialize entries to neighboring edges
 * for each pair of nodes find the cost of the shortest path by adding intermediary nodes and see if they improve the shortest path:
   * given $D^{k-1}(u,v)$, we want to see if: